toddagood/apatfa/README.md

         (for appendix) and be less than 40 characters long.
 The `fun` function must accept an rdocx object and use commands from the `officer` package to add appendix content and return the updated rdocx object.
-Within the `fun` function, you can use add_md_normal() to add ‘Normal’ style paragraphs to the appendix with markdown styling support and use add_code_file() to add the contents of a source-code file to the appendix as ‘Code’ styled paragraphs (Courier New, 10pt).
+Within the `fun` function, you may find the following helpful:
+        -   Call `add_md()` to add normal paragraphs to the appendix with markdown styling support (based on the default paragraph style).
+        -   Call `add_code_file()` to add the contents of a source-code file to the appendix (in Courier New, 10pt, single-spaced).
     -   Call `apa_docx("input_file.docx", "output_file.docx")` which
         will read the bookmark references from the input docx file and generate the output docx file with the referenced tables,